 Three distinct trail systems are designed within the Project.
 An equestrian trail system connects to an existing equestrian trail located just north of Aspen Way and extends north to Chino Hills State Park through Canyon B. Multi-use trails connect to the south and west, and traverse the property out to Chino Hills State Park.
 These connections would require easements through the Cielo Vista property.
 The Esperanza Hills community will have internal pedestrian trails that are designed to provide pedestrian-only access through corridors within the Project to provide the residents with trails that can be accessed from their neighborhoods to the other trail systems surrounding the community.
-These trails connect into existing informal trail corridors along Blue Mud Canyon and Canyon B. The trail system is designed to facilitate public access to park and open space resources within the Project area and only to the Old Edison Trail, as requested by California State Parks for trail management purposes, providing access with the larger wildland areas within Chino Hills State Park (Exhibit 2012 on page 95 and Exhibit 21 on page 97 on page 98).
+These trails connect into existing informal trail corridors along Blue Mud Canyon and Canyon B. The trail system is designed to facilitate public access to park and open space resources within the Project area and only to the Old Edison Trail, as requested by California State Parks for trail management purposes, providing access with the larger wildland areas within Chino Hills State Park (Exhibit 13 on page 79).